-- Confidentiality That access to data shall be confined to those with appropriate authority and protected from breaches, unauthorised disclosures of or unauthorised viewing. - Integrity That information shall be complete and accurate.
-All systems, assets and networks shall operate correctly, according to specification and not allow unauthorised modification of data. - Availability That information shall be available, delivered to the right person, at the right time when it is needed and protected from disruption, loss and denial-of-serviceattack
+- Confidentiality that access to data shall be confined to those with appropriate authority and protected from breaches, unauthorised disclosures of or unauthorised viewing. - Integrity that information shall be complete and accurate.
+All systems, assets and networks shall operate correctly, according to specification and not allow unauthorized modification of data. - Availability that information shall be available, delivered to the right person, at the right time when it is needed and protected from disruption, loss and denial of service attack.

-Information stored on IT systems of the Trust, together with the various applications provided by these systems, are increasingly valuable corporate assets and it is therefore essential that the Confidentiality, Integrity and Availability if all information stored and processed on Trust systems, together with the services provided by these systems, remains protected against known and emerging threats.
-The Trust's provision of healthcare must not be jeopardised through any breach, loss, or unavailability of our Information Systems.
+Information stored on IT systems of the Trust, together with the various applications provided by these systems, are increasingly valuable corporate assets and it is therefore essential that the confidentiality, integrity and availability of all information stored and processed on Trust systems, together with the services provided by these systems, remains protected against known and emerging threats.
+The Trust's provision of healthcare must not be jeopardised through any breach, loss, or unavailability of our information systems.